-This means you can send that one link to a bunch of people and get your transcription done faster.
-If someone gets their chunk done fast, they can jump in and grab another chunk.
-Many hands makes light work.
+This means you can send that one link to a bunch of people and get your transcription done quickly.
+If someone gets their chunk done fast, they can jump in and grab another one.
+Many hands make light work.

 Crowd........scriber?
 Now you get it.